BBC Radio London: 2000–2001: BBC London Live 94.9

-Facing even more public criticism over GLR's position in the London radio market and its very low listening reach, the station was relaunched on 25 March 2000 as BBC London Live 94.9 in a blaze of publicity.
-Promising even more speech and less music, London Live — originally the title for GLR's lunch-time news show (presented by Charles Carroll, now on BBC Radio 2) — was launched with new on-air personalities and new shows, including a speech-heavy breakfast show and a mid-morning phone-in and debate.
+Facing even more public criticism over GLR's position in the London radio market and its very low listening reach, the station was relaunched on 27 March 2000 as BBC London Live 94.9.
+Promising even more speech and less music, London Live — originally the title for GLR's lunch-time news show (presented by Charles Carroll, now on BBC Radio 4) — was launched with new on-air personalities and new shows, including a speech-heavy breakfast show and a mid-morning phone-in and debate.
 Only Drivetime and the specialist shows would remain, albeit refreshed.
 The re-launch at the time was promoted by huge billboards and television spots on BBC Newsroom South East depicting London's famous landmarks as radio paraphernalia (a woman seen raising Big Ben as a radio aerial, for example).
-It cost the BBC in excess of £20 million, an amount seen by vocal critics led by private media as "obscene amount of money" and added to repeated calls for the licence fee (which also funds radio) to be scrapped.
+It cost the BBC in excess of £20 million, an amount seen by critics as an "obscene amount of money" and added to calls for the licence fee to be scrapped.

 Leading the relaunch was Station Director David Robey, who hired such personalities as Lisa I'Anson, Vanessa Feltz, Tom Watt, and various black presenters including Eddie Nestor and Dotun Adebayo.
-Most notably another presenter, Henry Bonsu, was controversially sacked for reportedly being "too intellectual".